-Central Bucks Aquatics offers three age-group swim teams and a developmental team for community swimmers ages seven and above.* Two of the teams are part of the Suburban Aquatic League (known as the SAL) which is a dual meet league comprised of 23 teams in the Pennsylvania suburbs of Philadelphia.
+One of the teams, CBST-SAL, is part of the Suburban Aquatic League (known as the SAL) which is a dual meet league comprised of over 20 teams in the Pennsylvania suburbs of Philadelphia.
 Members of this swim team generally have practice available five weeknights, October through mid-February, at either CB South High School or CB East High School, depending on the night of the week.
 Dual meets, meets in which two teams compete against each other, are held on Saturdays.
 There are typically seven dual meets each season throughout the months of November, December, and January.
-SWAC and CBAC swimmers also have access to many invitational meets (meets with several teams during which swimmers compete on an individual, rather than team, basis) which are usually held on Saturdays or Sundays.
+CBST-SAL swimmers also have access to many invitational meets (meets with several teams during which swimmers compete on an individual, rather than team, basis) which are usually held on Saturdays or Sundays.

-The Central Bucks Swim Team (known as CBST) is an age group USA Swimming team for swimmers ages nine and over.
-USA Swimming is the governing body of swimming in the United States.
-CBST is part of the Mid-Atlantic Local Swimming Committee, known as MA Swimming.
+The other swim team is CBST-USAS, an age group USA Swimming team for swimmers ages nine and over.~ USA Swimming is the governing body of swimming in the United States.
+CBST-USAS is part of the Middle Atlantic Local Swimming Committee, known as MA Swimming.
 MA Swimming encompasses teams in Eastern and Central Pennsylvania, Southern New Jersey, and Delaware.
-CBST practice groups have practice available six days a week and practices are generally at either CB South High School or CB East High School, depending on the time of the year and the night of the week.
-CBST attends many local and travel meets as a team.
+CBST-USAS practice groups have practice available six days a week and practices are generally at either CB South High School or CB East High School, depending on the time of the year and the night of the week.
+CBST-USAS attends many local and travel meets as a team.
 USA Swimming meets are generally not dual meets with teams competing against each other to “win” the meet but rather, are meets in which individual swimmers and relay teams compete for personal time improvement.

 Each Central Bucks School District high school has a swim team available to the students in 9th through 12th grades districted to Central Bucks.
 Information about these teams should be obtained by the swimmers from their high school coach or school office as they are not administered through the community school.

-(Please also see note below about the pre-team clinic.):
+Determining Which Team Best Suits Your Swimmer(Please also see note below about the pre-team clinic.):

 Team swimming is appropriate for swimmers ages seven and above* who:

 - can swim all four competitive strokes (freestyle, backstroke, breaststroke, butterfly)

-· have the endurance and attention span to practice for an hour or more (depending on age)
+- have the endurance and attention span to practice for an hour or more (depending on age)

 - know freestyle and backstroke well and have some knowledge (may be very limited depending on age) of breaststroke and butterfly